kvonkoni/imgcomparetool/README.md

 ```bash
 >> pyinstaller --onefile --add-data <Path to Python>\Lib\site-packages\imagehash;imagehash --clean --noconsole --noconfirm --name ImgCompareTool ui.py
 ```
 from the root of the repository.
 This will create a single .exe file that can be run by the end-user on Windows.
+Distribute it to the end-users by uploading the .exe to the release folder and adding a link to the release tag notes.

 Due to a bug in the imagehash package, you must force PyInstaller to include the package directory.
 Replace "<Path to Python>\Lib\site-packages\imagehash" with the path to imagehash package on your environment.